yebityon/Paster/README.md

 Cullently, This featrures works English and Japanese.

 # Install
 I release Paster ver 2.0!!
+Download `Paster.zip` from Release page.
 1.download zip file from Release Page.
 2.In the Finder  on your Mac, locate the app you want to open.
 3.Control-click the app icon, then choose Open from the shortcut menu.